 These easy papers come with adhesive on the back – they’re just waiting for you to activate it.
 Also known as ‘paste the wall’ wallpaper, you’ll just need to apply a little water or a manufacturer’s activator to make it sticky.

 Traditional wallpaper is simply paper – it doesn’t come with any sort of adhesive.
 Also known as ‘paste the paper’ wallpaper, you’ll need to get pre-paste and adhesive from the hardware store and follow the instructions.

-New self-adhesive papers are designed for easy application – just peel off the backing and stick the paper directly to the wall.
-If you're looking for something that you can remove easily with little to no damage to your walls, this option is ideal.
+These papers are designed for easy application – just peel off the backing and stick the paper directly to the wall.
+If you’re looking for something that you can remove easily with little to no damage to your walls, this option is ideal.

 Most standard wallpapers are flat, with no raised texture or pattern.
 It might be completely matte or slightly glossy, but flat wallpaper is smooth to the touch.